Does Jesus’ Light Shine Through You?

 So because of my arrogant refusal to filter out the stuff which I regularly watched and listened to—as well as my blatant stonewalling to think twice about the places I frequented—I always felt as if something inside me wasn’t quite right.
 I couldn’t quite put my thumb on it, but there was an uneasiness in my soul.

 The opening verse of this devotional explains this uneasiness perfectly.
 Because Jesus lived in my spirit, but yet, I was still allowing my body to watch things He didn’t agree with, or go to places He didn’t want me at, a conflict was happening.

 Jesus tells us why we have that “wrong” feeling inside of us, it’s because we are allowing darkness into our holy temples, our bodies (see 1 Corinthian 6:19).
 Even when it seems as if we’re not doing anything too bad or too harmful, He still calls it “darkness.”
 So if Jesus claims there is a darkness in me–in my soul, not my spirit–I want it gone!
 I want Him to remove it!
 The good news is, He will!

 The even better news is: He still loved me unconditionally with that darkness in my soul.
 Yes, Christians can have darkness in their souls, and still be Christian.
 Our souls are constantly changing, our spirits are not.

-With God, it’s not “Do whatever you want, have fun, I’ve got your back.”
+With God, it’s not “Do whatever, have fun, I’ve got your back.”
 No, it’s, “Please listen to me and do what I say.
 I love you, and I know what’s best for you.
 I want my light to grow in you and through you.”